 The Teton Range bighorn sheep population has lost access to its historical winter range and migration patterns, which are threats facing many ungulate populations today.
-Results from this study will shed light on how this bighorn sheep population has adapted to wintering at high-elevations year-round and how the habitat selection strategies are different from migratory populations.
-This study will expand our understanding of the consequences of loss of migration for ungulate populations, the strategies that some may develop in order to persist, and the taxa and ecosystems that may more easily support non-migratory populations.
+Results from this study will shed light on how this bighorn sheep population has adapted to wintering at high-elevations yearround and how the habitat selection strategies are different from migratory populations.
+This study will expand our understanding of the consequences of loss of migration on ungulate populations, the strategies that some may develop in order to persist, and the taxa and ecosystems that may more easily support non-migratory populations.
 The results from this project will immediately contribute to decision-making by local wildlife managers at GTNP, BTNF, CTNF, and the WGFD and inform effective future bighorn sheep conservation and management strategies in the Teton Range.
-Knowledge of the population's habitat selection strategies and strategies to cope with living year-round on summer range will provide insight and justification to managers in future decision-making.
-This study will be completed in 2010 and results will be published in peerreviewed scientific literature and presented at various national and regional scientific conferences.
+Knowledge of the foraging and habitat selection strategies use by this population to cope with living year-round on summer range will inform future management efforts to sustain this small sheep herd.
+This study will be completed in 2010 and results will be published in peer-reviewed scientific literature and presented at various national and regional scientific conferences.